2008–09 Washington Capitals season

-The 2008–09 Washington Capitals season was the team's 35th in the National Hockey League.
+The 2008–09 Washington Capitals season was the team's 35th in the National Hockey League (NHL).
 The Capitals finished the regular season with a record of 50–24–8 and a team-record 108 points, and they won their second consecutive Southeast Division championship.
 They defeated the New York Rangers in the first round of the 2009 Stanley Cup playoffs 4–3, overcoming a 3–1 series deficit.
-The Capitals were then defeated by the eventual champion Pittsburgh Penguins in the Eastern Conference Semi-finals in seven games.
+The Capitals were then defeated by the eventual champion Pittsburgh Penguins in the Eastern Conference Semifinals in seven games.